Blue Goat CyberBlue Goat CyberSMMedical Device Cybersecurity

 Class I, 510(k)-exempt, no software - traditional manual stethoscope.
 Not a cyber device.
 No 524B obligations.

 Class I cyber device requiring 510(k) - Bluetooth-enabled "smart" stethoscope that records and transmits audio.
 Lost its 510(k) exemption because added connectivity changed the fundamental technology.
 Cyber device under 524B(c).
-Owes the full premarket cybersecurity package, scoped to its (relatively narrow) attack surface.
+Owes the full premarket cybersecurity package; the attack surface is small, so each artifact is correspondingly shorter.

 Class II, 510(k), non-connected, no software - rare but possible (e.g., certain passive surgical instruments).
 Files a 510(k), but not a cyber device.
 No 524B premarket package.

 Class II cyber device, 510(k) - infusion pump with Wi-Fi and cloud telemetry.
 Cyber device.
-Full premarket package.
-Broad threat model, multiple architecture views, full pen test scope.
+Same documentation set, but the threat model, architecture views, and pen test cover a much larger attack surface than the smart stethoscope.

 Class III PMA, no connectivity - mechanical heart valve with no electronics.
 Class III, life-sustaining, files a PMA, but not a cyber device.
 No 524B premarket package (general QSR/QMSR obligations still apply).

 Class III PMA cyber device - implantable cardioverter-defibrillator with home-monitoring telemetry.
 Cyber device.
-Full premarket package with the deepest architectural and supply-chain expectations and PMA annual reports that explicitly address cybersecurity changes.
+Same documentation categories, taken to their most detailed form because of the device's complexity, life-sustaining role, and multi-channel connectivity, with PMA annual reports that explicitly address cybersecurity changes.

 Notice the pattern: the burden tracks cyber-device status and submission pathway.
 Class is descriptive of the device, not prescriptive of the cybersecurity ask.